ahmeterdem1/SSL-Messager/README.md

 `AUTH username password \r\n`

-In response, if accepted, server answers with the following reply:
+In response, if accepted, server answers with the following reply (client receives its token):

-`ACCEPT username \r\n`
+`ACCEPT username token \r\n`

 If not accepted:

 `END <incorrect username or password> \r\n`

-To send messages, client sends the following query:
+To send messages, client sends the following query with its session token:

-`MSG target username message \r\n`
+`MSG target username message token \r\n`

 Server redirects this message to the target in the exact same order, except the first word: